yeetari/vull/README.md

      x11-libs/libxcb \
      x11-libs/xcb-util

-Note that meshoptimizer is always linked to via `FetchContent`.
+Note that meshoptimizer and simdjson are always linked to via `FetchContent`.
 The vulkan validation layers (`vulkan-layers`) are not required but are extremely useful for development.

 ### Configuring CMake